 What if I’m noticing changes while on GILENYA?

-If you are not noticing any changes while on GILENYA, it may be time to talk to your doctor.
+If you are noticing any changes while on GILENYA, it may be time to talk to your doctor.
 Novartis offers another treatment option that may work for you.
 Explore another treatment option.

 Is there another Novartis treatment for RMS?